tidyverse/dplyr/tests/testthat/_snaps/join-rows.md

       <error/rlang_error>
       Error:
       ! `join_cast_common()` should have handled this.
-      i This is an internal error in the dplyr package, please report it to the package authors.
+      i This is an internal error that was detected in the dplyr package.
+        Please report it at <https://github.com/tidyverse/dplyr/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.

 # join_rows() gives meaningful error/warning message on multiple matches